 - promote conservation practices

 - form a land care conservancy (see “Conservancies and farming” page)

 - recycle and re-use paper, glass, plastic and metal

-The WaterCare theme establishes a framework for managing land and preventing the silt-up of dams for irrigation.
-WaterCare works in partnership with the community to develop action plans for managing and restoring irrigation schemes.
-The rehabilitation of irrigation schemes increases water supply and household food security.
+WaterCare works in partnership with the community to develop action plans for Invasive alien species (IAS) control, rehabilitation of wetlands, water harvesting techniques, and efficient irrigation systems.
 Furthermore, WaterCare promotes the development of techniques for water-resource management and encourages opportunities for training in this field.

 VeldCare promotes best grazing-systems and erosion-prevention practices to improve production.
-It develops and maintains agricultural activities in accordance with the principles of ecologically sustainable development.
-Economic and social development opportunities are realised by improving grazing areas and maintaining viable grazing areas throughout rural communities.
+It develops and maintains agricultural activities in accordance with the principles of IAS control and veld restoration.

-SoilCare encourages rural farmers to build innovative structures to combat soil erosion, and to address the depletion of soil fertility and low soil acidity which severely limit the production potential.
-Through SoilCare, sustainable agricultural production systems are introduced, such as diversification, management of input and conservation agriculture (CA – see separate page).
+SoilCare encourages rural farmers to build innovative structures (gabions, vetiver grasses, contours and waterways) to combat soil erosion.
+Also addressed is the depletion of soil fertility and low soil acidity which severely limits production potential.
+Conservation agriculture (CA – see separate page) is encouraged under SoilCare.

 The objectives of Junior LandCare are to empower previously disadvantaged youth through training in facilitation and leadership skills.
 This includes the promotion of food security at home and at schools, awareness of sustainable agriculture, and stimulating the formation of youth clubs and projects that aim to promote other components of LandCare.